terminalcrazy1/planet-null/README.md

 # Planet: Null
-## We kind of bit of a bit more than we could chew, here, so we are pausing development.
+## We kind of bit off a bit more than we could chew here, so we are pausing development.
 We may resume in the future.

 **Possible Inspirations for Planet: Null**
 - Darker and Darker - Similar gameplay, not graphics